 All singles divide their time between market and home production at an exogenous rate, such that they work τ_g^s amount of their time on the market, which is allowed to depend on their gender g.
-Thus, their budget constraint will be given by where p is the price of home inputs, φ_g is the gender wage gap, w is the idiosyncratic productivity shock, $f_g(a)$ is an age dependent productivity level, b is the individual's current level of assets chosen in the previous period, and b' is the savings chosen today.
-(1 + r) is the gross interest rate.
+Thus, their budget constraint will be given by where p is the price of home inputs, φ_g is the gender wage gap, w is the idiosyncratic productivity shock, $f_g(a)$ is an age dependent productivity level, b is the individual's current level of assets chosen in the previous period, and b' is the savings chosen today.15 (1 + r)is the gross interest rate.

-$$c + pd + b' = \phi_g w f_g(a) \tau_g^s + (1+r)b \tag{9}$$
+$$c + pd + b' = \phi_q w f_q(a) \tau_q^s + (1+r)b$$ (9)

 When married, spouses pool their resources.
-Furthermore, there are consumption commitments.
-This is modeled as an endogenous cost that married agents pay every period, denoted by c_k .
-The commitment aspect is due to the adjustment costs, as outlined above.
+Furthermore, when the couple has children, there are consumption commitments.
+This is modeled as an endogenous expenditure that married agents pay every period, denoted by c_k .
 Married women have the option of whether to work in the market or work only at home $-l^f$ is the indicator function that women choose to work in the market.
 Denote by w_1 and w_2 the husband's and wife's wage offers, respectively.
 The time spent working for the husband (wife) is τ_1^m (τ_2^m).
 Hence, a couple's budget constraint reads